 Calculate the Remaining Equity of Your Home

-Lenders will determine if you have enough home equity to know the level of risks you are taking.
+Lenders like Pure Equity Release will determine if you have enough home equity to know the level of risks you are taking.
 Also, knowing your equity can help you determine the lenders who will refinance your second mortgage.
 The amount of equity you still have on your home can gauge your finance options and what offers you can expect from lenders.